Particular/docs.particular.net/transports/index.md

 ### Unicast-only transports

 Unicast-only transports do not have a notion of topic; only queues.
-Because of that they allow only point-to-point communication.
+Because of this, they allow only point-to-point communication.
 Sending message to multiple receivers (e.g. publishing an event) is composed of multiple transport-level  sends.
-Unicast-only transports require a subscription storage to be configured.
+Unicast-only transports require a subscription storage be configured.

 Unicast-only transports include: